TeamDarkZ/TGX/README.md

 Copyright (C) 2021 Team-Tgx

-Poject [Personal bot](https://github.com/Furious-xy/personal-userbot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [TgX Bot](https://github.com/TeamDarkZ/TGX) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.